celery/celery/docs/userguide/periodic-tasks.rst

 which are then executed by the worker nodes available in the cluster.

-By default the entries are taken from the :setting:`beat_schedule` setting, but custom stores can also be used, like storing the entries in an SQL database.
+By default the entries are taken from the :setting:`beat_schedule` setting, but custom stores can also be used, like storing the entries in a SQL database.

 You have to ensure only a single scheduler is running for a schedule at a time, otherwise you'd end up with duplicate tasks.
 Using